Taxation in Luxembourg: Structure of income tax

 Tax is calculated with a progressive rate table, ranging from 0% to 42% depending on income.
-A solidarity surcharge of 7% of income tax is added to income tax, which increases to 9% for tax class 1 and tax class 1a earning more than € 150,000 and for tax class 2 taxpayers earning more than € 300,000.
+A solidarity surcharge of 7% of income tax is added to income tax, which increases to 9% for tax class 1 and tax class 1a on incomes greater than € 150,000 and for tax class 2 taxpayers on incomes greater than € 300,000.

-Example for the class 1 taxpayers:
+As of 2024, the income tax applicable on class 1 taxpayers is according to the following table:

 Deductions are possible for, for example, job-related expenses, commuting allowances, insurance premiums, and loan interest.
+An income-based tax credit for salaried employment of up to €696 applies to incomes of up to €80,000 (in class 1).

 Social Security Contributions

 In Luxembourg, social security contributions are payable by employers and employees.
 They are divided into five types of fund: